-If you do decide to request leave of absence, please complete the relevant form available here.
+If you do decide to request leave of absence you should submit your request on PhD Manager.
 Please read the instructions carefully in relation to providing medical or other evidence to support your request.
 If your application is granted, your expected submission date will also be amended accordingly.

 Funding for conferences and fieldwork

 - Does the Doctoral College fund conferences, fieldwork and other funding for PhD researchers?

 No, the Doctoral College distributes funding to Faculties, who are responsible for the research training and support of PhD researchers.